 Looking for a quick glimpse of Kolkata’s history?
 Take a trip to Park Street.
 Since its beginning, Park Street has been a bustling hub of shops and important landmarks.
 Enjoy the day taking down a variety of street food, or shop at the many different local stands the street has to offer.

 One of the best places to visit in Kolkata is the Howrah Bridge which links Kolkata to the city of Howrah.

 It is placed over the Hooghly River and was inaugurated in 1943.
 The bridge is freely accessible to both vehicles and pedestrians and is one of the busiest bridges in the world.

 If you want to learn more about Hinduism I suggest visiting Dakshineswar Kali Temple in Kolkata.

-This vast Hindu complex, which overlooks the Hooghly River dates back to 1855 and is one of the most important temples in Kolkata attracting millions of tourists every year.
+This vast Hindu complex, which overlooks the Hooghly River dates back to 1855.
+It is one of the most important temples in Kolkata and a very important point of interest attracting millions of tourists every year.